mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 #### product

-String identifying the unique product line distributed by `vendor`.
+String identifying the unique product line distributed by a vendor.
 Must not contain any spaces.

 Example: